 Hawley Primary School is an average size primary school serving the local community of Hawley, Blackwater and the locality of Camberley in the district of Hart in North East Hampshire as well as the nearby Farnborough area.
-The school's reputation for providing a well round inclusive education for all children continues to grow and is well respected in the local community.
+The school's reputation for providing an all-round education for the children has grown and is well respected in the local community.

-The school is a one and a half form entry school with 307 pupils on roll (March 2022).
+The school is a one and a half form entry school with 311 pupils on roll (September 2023).
 The pupil admission number is 45.

 (See Appendix A for detailed School Context Information)